-Acute ingestion of more than 150 mg/kg or 6.5 g of aspirin or ingestion of greater than a lick or taste of wintergreen (98% methyl-salicylate) by children younger than the age of 6, or 4 mL of oil of wintergreen by patients who are 6 years of age or older warrant a referral to an emergency department.
+Acute ingestion of more than 150 mg/kg or 6.5 g of aspirin or ingestion of greater than a lick or taste of wintergreen (98% methyl salicylate) by children younger than the age of 6, or 4 mL of oil of wintergreen by patients who are six years of age or older warrants referral to an emergency department.

-Patients with such symptoms and signs should be referred to the emergency department.
-Infants who were diagnosed initially with neonatal sepsis due to metabolic acidosis, tachypnea, and hypoglycemia, and failed to respond to therapy should undergo further investigation to exclude salicylate toxicity, especially in infants whose mothers took aspirin throughout the pregnancy.
+Patients with such symptoms and signs should receive a referral to the emergency department.
+Infants initially diagnosed with neonatal sepsis due to metabolic acidosis, tachypnea, and hypoglycemia, and failed to respond to therapy should undergo further investigation to exclude salicylate toxicity, especially in infants whose mothers took aspirin throughout the pregnancy.

-Metabolic findings in salicylate toxicity may be explained by the following:
+Metabolic findings in salicylate toxicity may be explainable by the following:

-Salicylate toxicity may be acquired in multiple ways: oral, intravenous or excessive application of topical agents.
-Methyl salicylate can be absorbed through an intact skin, where the scrotal skin can have up to 40-fold greater absorption compared to dermal regions.
+Salicylate toxicity may be acquired in multiple ways: oral route, intravenously, or excessive application of topical agents.
+Methyl salicylate is absorbable through intact skin, where the scrotal skin can have up to 40-fold greater absorption compared to dermal regions.

-Patient with salicylate toxicity should not be induced to vomit for acute ingestion of toxic doses.
-Out-of-hospital administration of activated charcoal should be considered in the following conditions:
+Patients with salicylate toxicity should not have vomiting induced for acute ingestion of toxic doses.
+Out-of-hospital administration of activated charcoal should merit consideration in the following conditions:

-For asymptomatic patients with dermal exposures to methylsalicylate of salicylic acid, the skin should be washed with soap and water, and the patient can be observed at home for the development of symptoms.
+For asymptomatic patients with dermal exposures to methylsalicylate of salicylic acid, the skin should be washed with soap and water, and the patient can undergo observation at home for the development of symptoms.

 For chronic topical poisoning, modern high-flux, intermittent hemodialysis is an effective method for removing salicylates.

-For ocular exposure, the affected eye should be irrigated with room-temperature tap water for 15 minutes, and referral for an ophthalmological examination is indicated if the patient is having pain, decreased visual acuity, or persistent irritation.
+For ocular exposure, the affected eye requires irrigation with room-temperature tap water for 15 minutes, and referral for an ophthalmological examination if the patient is having pain, decreased visual acuity, or persistent irritation.

 Complicated outcomes of salicylic poisoning are associated with the following conditions: